poornalayam/poornalayam-web-hugo/content/books.md

 ---

 ## Catalogue (பட்டியல்) 2018
-The Poornalayam Catalogue (பட்டியல்) 2018 contains a complete list of Swamiji’s books and classes.
+The [Poornalayam Catalogue (பட்டியல்) 2019](/files/poornalayam-catalogue-2019.pdf) contains a complete list of Swamiji’s books and classes.

 ## I – Books
 The following books written by Swamiji are available for download and for purchase in printed form: